How social media’s business model helped the New Zealand massacre go viral

 But their algorithms depend on pattern recognition, and even the most sophisticated systems are easily deceived.
 Anyone hoping to spread an otherwise-blocked video — such as movie pirates and creators of extremist videos — can cut out shorter snippets or change the video’s playing speed, coloring, sound or video size, then upload it again.

-Facebook said it blocked 80 percent of the New Zealand first-person shooting videos from being uploaded within the first 24 hours, but that roughly 300,000 videos slipped through — a showing that put them within reach of millions of people online.
+Facebook said that it blocked 80 percent of the New Zealand first-person shooting videos from being uploaded within the first 24 hours but that roughly 300,000 videos slipped through — a showing that put them within reach of millions of people online.

-But frustrated lawmakers from both parties increasingly are wondering if the time has come to craft new legislation to curb such digital ills as hate speech and terrorist propaganda.
+But frustrated lawmakers from both parties increasingly are wondering whether the time has come to craft new legislation to curb digital ills such as hate speech and terrorist propaganda.

-“I think that we absolutely need to have a hearing, and understand exactly what happened in the situation, to determine the best solutions to prevent it from happening in the future,” said Democratic Rep. Suzan Delbene of Washington.
-“What happened in New Zealand is horrifying, and heart breaking, and that video should never be available online.”
+“I think that we absolutely need to have a hearing, and understand exactly what happened in the situation, to determine the best solutions to prevent it from happening in the future,” said Rep. Suzan DelBene (D-Wash.)
+“What happened in New Zealand is horrifying and heartbreaking, and that video should never be available online.”

 But a chief architect of Section 230, Sen. Ron Wyden (D-Ore.), urged caution.
-While stressing tech giants must be “far more vigorous about identifying, fingerprinting and blocking content and individuals who incite hate and violence,” Wyden said that eliminating the section could have unintended consequences for free speech.
+While saying that tech giants must be “far more vigorous about identifying, fingerprinting and blocking content and individuals who incite hate and violence,” Wyden said that eliminating the section could have unintended consequences for free speech.

 “So often in the wake of horrible events politicians grasp for knee-jerk responses that won’t solve real problems, and may even make them worse,” he added in a statement.